mlawd/mattlaw.dev/posts/iteration.md

 ---
 title: Iterate and be damned!
+headlineImage: /img/iteration/iteration.webp
+description: >-
-description: Pushing out features when they're ready to be learnt from is a good thing.
+  Pushing out features when they're ready to be learnt from is a good thing.
 But not at the expense of technical debt.
+date: 2019-09-07T10:50:19.069Z
-tags: ['software development', 'agile', 'rant']
+tags:
-headlineImage: /img/iteration/iteration.webp
-published: 2019 07 29
+  - Hello World
+  - this is a tag
 ---

 > That's fine.
 We'll iterate on this and improve it later.